 12. Massaman Curry

-Massaman curry may be the last Thai curry on this list but it certainly isn’t the least.
+Massaman curry may be the last curry dish on this list but it certainly isn’t the least.
 Together with gaeng keow wan, it’s just one of two Thai curries that made it to CNN Travel’s list of the World’s 50 Best Foods.
 In my opinion, it’s also the most interesting.

 A dish with Muslim roots, massaman curry is made with ingredients that aren’t often used in Thai curries like cardamom, cinnamon, cloves, star anise, nutmeg, and mace.
 These are combined with local ingredients like dried chili, lemongrass, galangal, and coriander to create the massaman curry paste.